So you started a blog (or plan to)? That’s great! But do you know how to grow your blog?

 But if you’re planning a trip to a foreign country with a foreign language, you’ll want to at least learn the basic handful of words to navigate while there.
 For most business owners, it’s the same with the online world.

 You don’t need to know how to fix a car to drive it, but you do need to know the basics of car maintenance to be sure you don’t run out of gas or oil.
-You don’t have to know how the car runs, just how to drive it and manage the dashboard.
+You don’t have to know how the car runs, just how to drive it and manage the dashboard, and of course the rules of the road.

 In this article we’ll touch on the first layer of factors that are a part of a website’s growth.